BenoitPAIX/16S_Metabarcoding_tutorial/README.md

   ```
 nsamples(physeq_filtered) - nsamples(physeq_subsampled)
   ```
-xxx samples in total (including the negative controls and extractions blanks)
+3 samples in total (only the negative controls and extractions blanks, in this case)

 </details>